 What support materials are available?

-The Carbon Leadership Forum and Building Transparency have produced the following documents, which can be found in the Downloads bar to the left:
+The Carbon Leadership Forum and Building Transparency have produced a suite of documents and videos, which can be found in the Resources button on the navigation bar above:

-EC3 Tool Product Brief, EC3 Tool User Benefits, EC3 Key Features, EC3 Tool Primer for AEC Professionals, EPD Request Letter from Company, EPD Request Letter from Project Team, Bid Document Template Language, Building Transparency EC3 Slide Deck
+EC3 Tool Product Brief, EC3 Tool User Benefits, EC3 Key Features, EC3 Tool Primer for AEC Professionals, EPD Request Letter from Company, EPD Request Letter from Project Team, Bid Document Template Language, Building Transparency EC3 Slide Deck, etc.

 What browsers do you support?
 Why not Internet Explorer?